cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 The cloned directory will hold the path: `Y:/archive/build/win64`.

 ### Path Utility Functions
-#### BuildPathUnder
+#### BuildChildPath
-This convenience function is designed to provide an ergonomic interface for generating paths relative to (under) a specific CakeDir object's path.
-All we need to do is submit a [CakePath](paths.md) object that represents the desired child path, and `BuildPathUnder` will return a new CakePath object with that child path parented under the target CakeDir object's path:
+This convenience function is designed to provide an ergonomic interface for generating child paths relative to a specific CakeDir object's path.
+All we need to do is submit a [CakePath](paths.md) object that represents the child path's relative location within the directory, and `BuildChildPath` will return a new CakePath object with that child path parented under the target CakeDir object's path:

 === "C++"
     ```c++ hl_lines="4"
 	FCakeDir ProjectDir{ FCakePath{TEXTVIEW("X:/cake-arena")} };
 	FCakePath AssetsFolder{ TEXTVIEW("data/assets") };

-	FCakePath AssetsFullPath{ ProjectDir.BuildPathUnder(AssetsFolder) };
+	FCakePath AssetsFullPath{ ProjectDir.BuildChildPath(AssetsFolder) };
 	// Path: "X:/cake-arena/data/assets"
     ```

 === "Blueprint"
-	{{ bp_img_dir('Build Path Under') }}
+	{{ bp_img_dir('Build Child Path') }}

 In the example above, the returned CakePath object's path will be `X:/cake-arena/data/assets`.